Local History - the Victorian 'water cure' doctors of Great Malvern

 Malvern Civic Society - Malvern Spa Association - Malvern Town Council - Worcestershire County Council.

 Dr James Manby Gully came to Great Malvern as the business partner of Dr James Wilson.
-When they decided to dissolve their partnership he set up his own hydrotherapy practice at Holyrood and at Tudor House next door, on the Worcester Road just south of Rosebank Gardens.
+When they decided to dissolve their partnership he set up his own hydrotherapy practice at Holyrood, and the Haywell Baths next door, on the Worcester Road, just south of Rosebank Gardens.
+To accommodate his expanding business he had the Tudor House built next door (originally named Newby House).
 The photo below shows Tudor House, when building work was being carried out to convert the accommodation from a fire damaged hotel to apartments.
 Note the fine chimneys and viewing towers at the rear.

 About 1846 James Manby Gully had published 'The Water Cure in Chronic Disease'.
 An advertisement for the book appeared in The Times on Thursday Feb 24th 1848.